Key Quote

 RAD — PROGRESS

 Scrooge's progression is the novella's entire moral arc: from the 'tight-fisted hand' of Stave 1 to this open-hearted pledge.
-His transformation is not merely emotional but ideological (relating to his system of beliefs) — he abandons the Malthusian framework that justified his indifference and embraces collective responsibility (the idea that individuals are responsible for the welfare of the community).
+His transformation is not merely emotional but ideologicalideological — relating to his system of beliefs — he abandons the Malthusian framework that justified his indifference and embraces collective responsibilitycollective responsibility — The idea that each individual is responsible for the welfare of the whole community.

 Key Words